 Brent A. Hawkins has more than 20 years of experience litigating intellectual property and other complex commercial disputes for clients in jurisdictions throughout the United States.
-Throughout his career, Brent has served as lead counsel in numerous patent, trademark, copyright, and complex commercial licensing litigation.
-He also has served as lead counsel in ex parte and inter partes proceedings before both the US Patent Trial and Appeal Board (PTAB) and Trademark Trial and Appeal Board (TTAB).
+Throughout his career, Brent has served as lead counsel in numerous patent, trademark, copyright, and complex commercial licensing litigations.
 Brent has experience across a variety of sectors and industries, with a particular focus on the technology, automotive, fintech, and consumer product sectors.
+He is the leader of the firm’s First Generation Lawyer Network.

-Brent has litigated and counseled on a broad array of patents in the areas of automotive in-vehicle and networked infotainment systems, audio/video switching and control systems and interactive audio/video interfaces, diesel engines, fuel injectors, consumer electronics, thermal printing, houseware goods, furniture systems, orthotic devices, pharmaceutical products, gene therapy technology, power control and supply, semiconductors and integrated circuits, and software, including patented technologies concerning cloud computing, navigation and location software, Internet of Things (IoT), LTE, secured storage, streaming media, and Wi-Fi.
+Brent is a co-leader of the firm’s cross-practice Automotive & Mobility Industry team and has litigated and counseled on patents relating to in-vehicle networked infotainment systems, vehicle location and route guidance software, diesel engines, and fuel injectors.
+In addition to his automotive and mobility experience, Brent has represented clients in matters concerning patents for audio/video switching and control systems, consumer electronics, thermal printing, houseware goods, furniture systems, orthotic devices, pharmaceutical products, gene therapy technology, power control and supply, semiconductors and integrated circuits, and software, including patented technologies concerning cloud computing, navigation and location software, Internet of Things (IoT), wireless cellular protocols, secured storage, streaming media, and Wi-Fi.
+Brent also has litigated complex licensing disputes involving software, consumer products, and funded biotechnology.

-Brent advises clients in licensing negotiations, including with regard to alleged standard essential patent (SEP) and related fair, reasonable, and nondiscriminatory (FRAND) issues.
+Brent advises clients in licensing negotiations, including with regard to alleged standard essential patents (SEPs) for wireless and wired technologies, as well as related fair, reasonable, and nondiscriminatory (FRAND) issues.
 Brent further applies his patent experience to the transactional realm by working with clients to perform due diligence investigations and render opinions in the sale or acquisition of businesses or targeted business assets involving various technologies.

-Utilizing his engineering background, Brent also has prosecuted patent applications across an array of mechanical, electro-mechanical, and software technologies, including patent applications for diesel engine technology, automotive breaking technology, consumer houseware products, financial transaction and rewards management software, customer relationship management (CRM) software, encryption software, and telephony event detection software.
+Utilizing his engineering background, Brent also has prosecuted patent applications across an array of mechanical, electro-mechanical, and software technologies, including patent applications for diesel engine technology, truck body and chassis designs and technologies, automotive braking technology, consumer houseware products, financial transaction and rewards management software, customer relationship management (CRM) software, encryption software, and telephony event detection software.

 Brent was appointed to serve on the Magistrate Judge Review Panel in 2013 and the Magistrate Judge Merit Selection Panel in 2012 for the US District Court for the Northern District of Illinois.